lancedolan/lancedolan/README.md

 - Some contracting work in southern California.

 ### 2016-2021
-- Architect & Manager @ Edlio, LLC.
+- Architect & Engineering Manager @ Edlio, LLC.
 - Lots of modern microservices (node + mongo) integrated into a legacy monolith (tomcat + mysql)
 - Tremendous Let's Encrypt integration.
 Automated cert and renewal of ~50k domains for 10k customers.
 Monitors DNS, allowing new customers to onboard daily simply by updating DNS.
 This isn't your normal certbot solution 😆
 - Automated video captions via Google Cloud.
 Built a UI for realtime caption editing, very similar to Facebook's 🥇